vicious-widgets/vicious/README.md

 extra widgets you can use.
 Some are for less common hardware, and other were contributed by Vicious users.
 The contrib directory also holds widget types that were obsoleted or rewritten.
-Contrib widgets will not be imported by init unless you explicitly enable it.
+Contrib widgets will not be imported by init unless you explicitly enable it, or load them in your rc.lua.

 Richard Kolkovich, a FreeBSD user, published his vicious-fbsd branch.
 If you are also a BSD user you can find [his work.](http://git.sigil.org/vicious-fbsd/)